 The EU AI Act (and similar legislation) describe two main types of controls: 1) controls on AI models, in particular models that are designated to pose a possibility of “systemic risk,” and 2) controls related to specific use cases that are considered to pose “unacceptable,” “high” or “minimal” risk.
 It also includes some policies regarding education, transparency, and reporting that apply to all AI systems.

 From most companies’ perspective, however, most of what the EU AI Act regulates is out of scope.
-For example, most companies are unlikely to be using “subliminal, manipulative, or deceptive techniques” to distort people’s behavior, nor is it going to be trying to infer sensitive attributes like race or political opinions from biometric attributes.
-Most use cases and models fall into low risk categories – as defined by the EU AI Act.
+For example, most companies are unlikely to be using “subliminal, manipulative, or deceptive techniques” to distort people’s behavior, nor are they going to be trying to infer sensitive attributes like race or political opinions from biometric attributes.
+Most use cases and models fall into low risk categories (as defined by the EU AI Act).

 But just because an AI system isn’t an EU AI Act “high risk” system doesn’t mean that governance is unneeded.
 A regulatory-only over-focus on just models and EU AI Act-influenced risk categories misses most of the issues that companies really care about: